 Katlyn Fleming and Caroline Lacy, Class of 2014 and council co-chairs

-Khirsten Cook and Gabriela Herrera, Class of 2015
+Khirsten Cook and Jennifer Mix, Class of 2015

 The mission of the Honors Program Student Council is to instill a strong sense of community within the Honors Program through activities and programs that are designed to bring together students from all backgrounds and interests, to encourage friendship and camaraderie, and to cultivate a community attitude that supports students’ academic endeavors and risks.
 The student council is comprised of honors students who work with honors faculty and administrators to plan Honors Program activities and events, to coordinate academic, social and service functions, and to promote the values of the Honors Program.